effector/effector/src/content/docs/en/api/effector/forward.md

 ## Recommendation

-- Arrays can contain different type of units, but their data types should match
+- Arrays can contain different types of units, but their data types should match
 - Use subscription with caution, because it breaks static connections and makes debug harder

 ## Examples